-Often at the start of a project some people look in their stores to see whether they have a container of about the right size / capacity for the project at hand, and just start to use that.
-This is not always a good idea……
+Often at the start of a project people will look in their stores to see whether they have a container of about the right size and capacity for the project at hand, and just start with that.

-Pharmaceutical glass vials are available in either moulded or tubular glass options.
+Pharmaceutical glass vials are available in either Moulded or Tubular glass options.
 As a rule of thumb, smaller glass vials are more economical when made from tubular glass and large capacity vials are more economical in moulded glass due to the efficiencies in the respective production process involved in manufacturing the vials.

 |Tubular Glass Vials are converted from glass tubing where the wall thickness is controlled and the base shape can be optimised in the converting

 is not easily controlled.
 If you look at a moulded glass vial alongside a tubular one, the sides of the moulded glass container will appear ‘marbled’ where

 Not necessarily.
 In fact this needs to be given very careful consideration.

-Very small vials do exist (for the chromatography market for example), but just because you can buy them does not mean it is a good idea to use them for your application…
+Very small vials do exist (for the chromatography market for example), but just because you can buy them does not mean it is a good idea to use them for your application.

 What about labelling of the vials?
-Is there a labelling machine that can apply labels to something that small, and will you be able to get enough information onto the label in a legible form to meet the needs of the customer?
+Is there a labelling machine that can apply labels to something so small, and will you be able to get enough information onto the label in a legible form to meet the needs of the customer?

 How easy will it be for someone to use the vials, and perhaps withdraw product with a syringe and needle without risking a needle-stick injury?